Evansgit254/NRDC/PRESENTATION_GUIDE.md

 *   **Database:** Powered by **PostgreSQL** and **Prisma**.
 This ensures data integrity—we never lose a donation record.
 *   **Security:**
     *   **SSL/TLS:** All data in transit is encrypted.
-    *   **PCI Compliance:** Payment processing is offloaded to Paystack's secure servers; we never touch raw credit card numbers.
+    *   **PCI Compliance:** Payment processing is offloaded to M-Changa's secure servers; we never touch raw credit card or mobile money details.
     *   **Role-Based Access:** Only authorized admins can access the dashboard.
 *   **Scalability:** The system is built to handle thousands of concurrent users.
 As NRDC grows, the platform grows with you.